J&J unit to pay $360 million to U.S. to resolve charity kickback probe

-BOSTON (Reuters) - A unit of Johnson & Johnson (JNJ.N) will pay $360 million to resolve an investigation into its financial support of a charity that helped Medicare patients cover out-of-pocket drug costs, the U.S. Justice Department said on Thursday.
+BOSTON (Reuters) - A unit of Johnson & Johnson will pay $360 million to resolve an investigation into its financial support of a charity that helped Medicare patients cover out-of-pocket drug costs, the U.S. Justice Department said on Thursday.

 The settlement with Actelion Pharmaceuticals US Inc, which became a subsidiary of J&J following a 2017 acquisition, was the largest so far to result from an industry-wide probe into drugmakers’ support of patient assistance charities.